Author

 Azure's virtual machine auto-scaling feature is crucial in cost optimization.
 It dynamically adjusts compute resources based on demand.
 This intelligent resource management ensures that the right resources are always available to handle varying workloads efficiently, thereby minimizing unnecessary costs.

-During periods of low demand, the system intelligently scales down the number of virtual machines, effectively reducing costs by avoiding unnecessary resource consumption.
 Conversely, when demand spikes, the system automatically scales up, ensuring optimal performance without the need for manual intervention.
 This dynamic adjustment of resources is a key feature of Azure's auto-scaling, designed to optimize both performance and cost efficiency.

 Azure's auto-scaling feature dynamically adjusts resources in real-time, helping organizations maximize cost efficiency while ensuring peak performance.
 This allows them to pay only for the resources they use when needed.